maiah/emberfire/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - address: "Manila" <br />

 [Step 1] <br />
-To have an Emberjs model that is Firebase-location-aware, you just have to extend the EmberFire model:
+To have an Emberjs model that is Firebase-location-aware, you just have to extend the "EmberFire" model:

 ```javascript
 Person = EmberFire.extend({});